Actis: A Strictly Local Union-Find Decoder: Lemma Proofs

 Hence, true for $n =k$ implies true for $n =k+1$.
 Together, the base case and inductive step imply true for $n \ge 2$. \end{proof}

 Now we can prove \cref{lem:leftover}. \begin{proof}[Proof of \cref{lem:leftover}] Consider the syndrome produced by the leftover:

-Hence, every bulk node is incident to an even number of edges in $\mathbb L$.
-This can only happen if $\mathbb L$ comprises cycles or paths whose endpoints are both boundary nodes.
+Hence, every detector is incident to an even number of edges in $\mathbb L$.
+This can only occur if $\mathbb L$ comprises cycles or paths whose endpoints are both boundary nodes.
 Since each boundary node is incident to exactly one edge and $\mathbb L$ comprises distinct edges, these endpoints must be distinct. \end{proof}

-\section{Proof of \cref{lem:cluster_activity}}
+\subsection{Proof of \cref{lem:cluster_activity}}

-We prove the following equivalent statement. \begin{lem} Cluster $C$ is inactive iff it has an even number of defects or touches a boundary i.e.
+We prove the following equivalent statement. \begin{lem} Cluster $C$ is inactive iff its defect count is even or touches a boundary i.e.

 \end{lem} \begin{proof}~ \begin{itemize} \item[$\Rightarrow$] We know $\exists \mathbb C \subseteq E_C :\sigma(\mathbb C) =\mathbb S \cap V_C$.
 If $C$ touches\dots \begin{itemize} \item no boundary, $|\sigma(\mathbb C)|$ even $\forall \mathbb C \subseteq E_C$ as adding any edge in $E_C$ to $\mathbb C$ changes $|\sigma(\mathbb C)|$ by either 0 or 2. \item a boundary, $|\sigma(\mathbb C)|$ can be even or odd as adding an edge containing a boundary node to $\mathbb C$ changes $|\sigma(\mathbb C)|$ by 1. \end{itemize}